slotix/dbconvert-streams-website/docs/guide/install.md

 ![prometheus running services](/images/prometheus-running-services.png)

-Refer to the next sections for more information about using DBConvert Stream API.
+Refer to the next sections for more information about using DBConvert Streams API.